ipapapa/HARENS/README.md

 - single machine map-reduce,
 - and other memory efficiency techniques.

 Our results indicate that HARENS can increase the throughput of other CUDA Redundancy Elimination Systems by x7 up to speeds of 2.7Gbps.
+We compared our implementation with
+- A naive C++ implementation of Rabin fingerprint DRE;
+- A multi-threaded accelarated algorithm;
+- A CUDA accelarated algorithm;
+- HARENS.

 We used Intel Core i7-5930K 3.5GHz 12 cores CPU, 16GB DDR4 RAM, and Nvidia Tesla K40c.
 We used experimental data based on Youtube traces collected by Zink and publically available at the [UMass trace repository](http://traces.cs.umass.edu/index.php/Network/Network).